OCA/l10n-belgium/account_bank_statement_import_coda/README.rst

 This module allows you to import your bank transactions with a standard **CODA** file (you'll find samples in the 'data' folder).

-This is an alternative to the official l10n_be_coda that uses the external python lib pycoda_ as parser.
+This is an alternative to the l10n_be_coda module in Odoo Enterprise.
+It uses the external python lib pycoda_ as parser.

 Expected benefits: